-The Authority has set the organisations risk appetite and this is laid out in a Risk Appetite Statement included in its Strategy document.
+The Authority has set the organisation's risk appetite and this is laid out in a Risk Appetite Statement.
 The ARC has developed a Risk Management Policy which sets out the Risk Management Processes in place and details the roles and responsibilities of staff in relation to risk.
-The policy has been issued to all staff who are expected to work within the Authority's Risk Management Policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.
+The policy has been issued to all staff who are expected to work within the Authority's Risk Management Policies, to alert management on emerging risks and control weaknesses and to allow staff to assume responsibility for risks and controls within their own area of work.